Check out this itinerary from past ILP volunteers that will help you make the most of your trip!

 Not an ILP volunteer who will spend a semester living in Thailand, teaching English?
 Let's change that — here's the application.

-Bangkok is a big city and with big cities, there is A LOT of stuff you can do.
-Some of the favorites among ILP Thailand volunteers are the following:
+Bangkok is a big city and with big cities, there is A LOT of stuff you can do (here is our list of things to do and things not to do!).
+But ILP Thailand volunteers are the following:

 - Grand Palace

 - Chatuchak Market